Discover what you can do in Palma for free.

 Free things to do in Palma de Mallorca – free entrances depending on the day:

 Outside Palma, there is the spectacular castle of Bellver.
 It was built by Jaume the Second at the beginning of the 14th century and it is one of the most important gothic castles in the world due to its round shape.
 In the beginning, it was built as a royal residence, however, it has been also used as a refugee during plaques and as a prison.
 Currently, you could find the History Museum of Palma and the cardinal Despuig’s Greek and Roman sculptures collection.
 The entrance costs 4€, on Sundays from 10 a.m. to 3 p.m. the entrance is free.

 And near the castle, there is the Fundació Pilar and Joan Miró.
 Here you can visit the place where the artist worked for 30 years and discover his workshops, art, work and his creative process.
 The entrance is 9€, however on Saturday from 3 p.m. to 6 p.m and the first Sunday of the month from 10 a.m. to 3 p.m. the ticket is free (check here the timetable).

-Already into Old Town of Palma, there is the Museum of Mallorca, it is located in ancient Mallorcan patio known as Ca la Gran Cristiana.
+Already into Old Town of Palma, there is the Museum of Mallorca, which is located in the ancient Mallorcan patio known as Ca la Gran Cristiana.
 The tickets cost 2’4 € and on Sundays is free.